Guide

 AI-assisted drafting

-Business Workflows
+Business presentations

 Investor pitch decks

-- One claim per slide use headings as conclusions (not just topics).
+• One claim per slide: use headings as conclusions (not just topics).

-- Talk track in notes keep context, proof points, and transitions off the slide.
+• Talk track in notes: keep context, proof points, and transitions off the slide.

-Board decks & QBRs
+Board decks and QBRs

-Weekly updates & leadership readouts
+Weekly updates and leadership readouts

-Product reviews & roadmap alignment
+Product reviews and roadmap alignment

-Client proposals & consultative decks
+Client proposals and consultative decks

-Content Types
+Content types

 Status updates with lists